qatrackplus/qatrackplus/docs/tutorials/step_by_step/index.rst

     :alt: Visual indicators of review queue

     Visual indicators of review queue

 Reviewing the Data
 ------------------

-Periodically whoever is responsible for ensuring QA has been completed satisfactorily should go through all unreviewed Test List Instances and update their status to either **Approved** or **Rejected** (note rejected is to be used if a Test was performed incorrectly, not if it was performed correctly but
+Periodically whoever is responsible for ensuring QC has been completed satisfactorily should go through all unreviewed Test List Instances and update their status to either **Approved** or **Rejected** (note rejected is to be used if a Test was performed incorrectly, not if it was performed correctly but